 Moisture in the engine directly affects the combustion process.
 Therefore, it reduces engine performance considerably.

 If you compare it with cars, boats aren’t used as regularly.
 Therefore, the fuel tanks may stay dormant for a while.
 It causes microbial growth inside the tank because of the internal moisture.
-So, you can imagine the fuel quality that goes to the engine.
+So, you can imagine the fuel quality that goes into the engine.

 Solution: Clean and Refill your Fuel Tank